learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 from [npmjs.com][npmjs], where they are hosted.
 It then begins installing those packages - _BUT!_ those packages also have _their own_ `package.json` with their own dependencies! `npm` must also get those packages, and if _those packages_ have any dependencies, get them as well.
 So on and so on.
+This is what we refer to as a _dependency tree_.

-If you are using the in-browser Learn IDE, `npm install` is run immediately after the lesson is forked and cloned from GitHub.
 If you are working in a local environment, it is also built in to the `learn` command.
 Running `npm install` creates a folder called `node_modules`, which contains all the downloaded packages.

 When building a project from scratch, as you build it, you may realize you _need_ some specific package.
 Running `npm install` while inside a project